trungpsu1210/FELI/README.md

-# Fast and Efficient Deep Neural Nerwork for Joint Low-light Enhancement and Image Restoration - (FELI) #
+# Fast and Physically Enriched Deep Network for Joint Low-light Enhancement and Image Restoration - (FELI) #

-This code originally is proposed for FELI for single image deblurring in low-light condition.
+This code originally is proposed for FELI for single image deblurring in low-light conditions.

 ## Structure of the code ##